openintegrationhub/openintegrationhub/Decisions/Integration Tests.md

    - spying etc

 # Decision
-- As discussed in the weekly backlog meeting, we agreed on using Jest for the integration tests
+- As discussed in the weekly backlog meeting (15.11.2018), we agreed on using Jest for the integration tests